team-301/team-301.github.io/user-needs.md

 > 1.4 The product has creative features compared to the ones in the
 > market
 >
-> 1.5 The product will sense the dust, temperature and humidity
+> 1.5 The product will sense temperature
 >
 > 1.6 The Product will work with battery
 >